 Hopefully you can find a way to use one or more of the ideas in your classroom and if you think you might, I would love to hear your ideas below!

-Have a great holiday weekend friends and talk to you soon!
+Have a great rest of the week friends and talk to you soon!